 Silkscreen next to the Zorro connector says BERLIN/FISHER indicating the design was made by Creg Berlin and Terry Fisher.

-The board originally came with user manual and seven 80 cm long adapter cables that provided the (then) standard DB25 connections.
+The board came with user manual (missing, anyone have a scan?) and seven 80 cm long adapter cables that provided the (then) standard DB25 connections.

 The connector nearest to the Zorro connector of the board (leftmost) is the first serial port.

-The board uses seven mini 8-pin DIN connectors (similar to the S-Video or PS/2, but more pins) to fit all the connectors to the end plate of a single expansion board.
+The board uses seven mini 8-pin DIN connectors (similar to the serial ports in Apple Macintosh computers) to fit all the connectors to the end plate of a single expansion board.

 The pins 1 and 2 can be reversed on any port using jumpers located on the jumperblock next to the connectors: